CyberAgent/moldable/README.md

 - OS: macOS Monterey 12.6.3
 - CPU: Apple M1 Max
 - Memory: 64GB
-- Node.js: v20.11.1
+- Node.js: 20.11.1
-- pnpm: 8.1.1
+- npm: 10.5.1

 We measured the time it took to generate a simple React component with each package.
-The benchmark project is available [here](./benchmarks)
+The benchmark project is available [here](./benchmarks).

 ```tsx
 import React from "react";